marxin/texi2rst-generated/sphinx/gccint/defining-the-output-assembler-language.rst

 This describes assembler instruction output.

-.. macro:: REGISTER_NAMES
+.. c:macro:: REGISTER_NAMES

   A C initializer containing the assembler's names for the machine registers, each one as a C string constant.
 This is what translates register numbers in the compiler into assembler language.

-.. macro:: ADDITIONAL_REGISTER_NAMES
+.. c:macro:: ADDITIONAL_REGISTER_NAMES

   If defined, a C initializer for an array of structures containing a name and a register number.
 This macro defines additional names for hard registers, thus allowing the ``asm`` option in declarations to refer to registers using alternate names.

-.. macro:: OVERLAPPING_REGISTER_NAMES
+.. c:macro:: OVERLAPPING_REGISTER_NAMES

   If defined, a C initializer for an array of structures containing a name, a register number and a count of the number of consecutive